 School of Music students on probation are limited to a maximum of 14 credit hours per semester and students admitted in conditional status to a maximum of 14 credit hours.
 No overloads will be approved while a student remains in such status.

 Speed School of Engineering

-Students may take a maximum of 18 credit hours each fall and spring semester and 13 credit hours in the summer term.
+Students may take a maximum of 18 credit hours each fall and spring semester and 13 credit hours in the summer term, and 4 hours during the winter term.
 In special circumstances during fall and spring semesters, students may register for 19 credit hours with permission from the Associate Dean for Academic and Student Affairs.